karagitliev/masterclass_2019/README.md

-    if 1 - Run one or multiple tests from /tests: app reads available tests in /test folder user can choose to run one or all tests
+    if 1 - Run one or multiple tests from /tests: app reads available tests in /test folder user can choose to run one or more tests elif 2 - 2 - Run one or more tests manually: user types path to a test file/s (~/Downloads/test_16) the new test gets added to /tests folder elif 3 - Generate new random test app creates new random test and adds it to /tests user can then run it